Adrian Wilson (American football): Arizona Cardinals

 Following his playing career, Wilson was hired by the Arizona Cardinals as a regional scout in 2015.
 In May 2019, Wilson was promoted to director of pro scouting.

 On February 16, 2021, Wilson was promoted to vice president of pro scouting.

+Carolina Panthers

-On February 27, 2023, Wilson left the Cardinals in favor of the Carolina Panthers, who he is now their Vice President of Player Personnel.
+On February 27, 2023, Wilson left the Cardinals in favor of the Carolina Panthers, assuming the role of Vice President of Player Personnel.
+On July 7, 2024, Wilson and the Panthers organization parted ways.

 Personal life

 Wilson attended T. Wingate Andrews High School in High Point, North Carolina.
-Wilson is married to wife Alicia Wilson, with four children, one which was born shortly after the Arizona Cardinals loss to the New Orleans Saints in the 2009 Divisional Round.
+Wilson has four children, one which was born shortly after the Arizona Cardinals loss to the New Orleans Saints in the 2009 Divisional Round.
 He owned a designer shoe store in Arizona called High Point.

+On June 1, 2024, Wilson was arrested in Scottsdale, Arizona on three domestic violence–related charges.